EighteenZi/rocksdb_wiki/RocksDB-Tuning-Guide.md

 * Stalls: total count and seconds of each stall type since beginning of time: level0_slowdown -- Stall because of `level0_slowdown_writes_trigger`. level0_numfiles -- Stall because of `level0_stop_writes_trigger`. `memtable_compaction` -- Stall because all memtables were full, flush process couldn't keep up. `leveln_slowdown` -- Stall because of `soft_rate_limit` and `hard_rate_limit`

 ## Parallelism options
 In LSM architecture, there are two background processes: flush and compaction.
-Both can execute concurrently to take full advantage of storage technology concurrency.
-Flush threads are submitted to HIGH priority pool, while compaction threads are submitted to LOW priority pool.
-To increase number of threads in respective thread pools, call:
+Both can execute concurrently via threads to take advantage of storage technology concurrency.
+Flush threads are in the HIGH priority pool, while compaction threads are in the LOW priority pool.
+To increase the number of threads in each pool call:

      options.env->SetBackgroundThreads(num_threads, Env::Priority::HIGH);
      options.env->SetBackgroundThreads(num_threads, Env::Priority::LOW);

-Once you increase number of threads in thread pool, you can also increase max number of parallel compactions and flushes:
+To benefit from more threads you might need to set these options to change the max number of concurrent compactions and flushes:

 **max_background_compactions** is the maximum number of concurrent background compactions.
-Default is 1, but to fully utilize your CPU and storage you might want to increase this to approximately number of cores in the system.
+The default is 1, but to fully utilize your CPU and storage you might want to increase this to approximately number of cores in the system.

 **max_background_flushes** is the maximum number of concurrent flush operations.
 It is usually good enough to set this to 1.